NCHH and Coalition Campaign on Capitol Hill

 - 75 representatives signed on to Representative Slaughter and Representative Cicilline’s letter to increase funding for lead poisoning prevention and healthy homes (51 more than last year).

-- 24 senators signed on to Senator Reed’s and/or Senator Shaheen’s letters to increase funding for lead poisoning prevention and healthy homes (5 more than last year).
+- 24 senators signed on to Senator Reed’s and/or Senator Shaheen’s letters to increase funding for lead poisoning prevention and healthy homes (five more than last year).

 Christopher Bloom is NCHH’s communications and marketing officer.
 He joined NCHH in 2008 after nearly a decade in the real estate industry.
 In a previous role at NCHH, he coordinated a national Renovation, Repair, and Painting (RRP) training program, one of the most successful in the nation.
 He holds a Bachelor of Arts degree in English Textual Studies from Syracuse University.